duncanawerbuck/egghead-kentcdodds-how-to-write-an-open-source-javascript-library/starwars-names/README.md

 * Integrate WebPack

 ## So Far
-* Created account on npm
+* Create account on npm
 * Set some local npm settings (author, email, url, save-exact=true)
-* run npm init to create package.json
+* Run npm init to create package.json
+* Create index.js and .json file containing names of Star Wars characters
+* Add 2 methods to our main module (index.js): "all" and "random".
+We take our first dependency on another npm module: unique-random-array.
+* Add chai and mocha, so we can create a basic test (index.spec.js)
+*